Debt Relief: What It Is, What It Isn’t, and How It Really Works

 Seeking Debt Relief Services Before Considering Bankruptcy

-This kind of assessment is especially important when some accounts are already enrolled debt in collection or are approaching charge-off.
-Understanding how bankruptcy works is still important, and Credit.org explains that process in detail in What Is Bankruptcy and How Does It Work?
-For those who are unsure whether it is the right path, Is Bankruptcy Right for Me?
-Assess Your Financial Situation walks through the kinds of questions that should be answered before making that decision.
-In many cases, getting guidance early helps people use credit wisely and avoid locking themselves into an outcome that may not have been necessary.
+This review becomes even more important when some accounts are enrolled debt in collection or nearing charge-off status.
+Bankruptcy should be understood clearly before it is chosen.
+Credit.org explains the mechanics in What Is Bankruptcy and How Does It Work?.
+For those weighing the decision, Is Bankruptcy Right for Me?
+Assess Your Financial Situation outlines the questions worth answering first.
+Early guidance often makes it possible to use credit wisely and avoid committing to an outcome that may not have been required.

 If bankruptcy ultimately turns out to be the best option, we can help with the required bankruptcy education and counseling.
 Before taking any legal action, however, it’s important to consult a qualified attorney.
 While we do not provide legal advice, counseling can help you understand whether bankruptcy is appropriate and, if needed, identify next steps after that assessment.